zhlouise/AAE2004_W1_Group_12/README.md

 The path-planning technique relies on an effective algorithm for continuous collision detection and employs a novel multiobjective parallel evolutionary algorithm to build optimized paths for lifting the objects.

+### Path planning techniques include two major types of algorithms

+**Grid-based search algorithms**

+Locate a path in a grid-map using the least amount of travel time.
+They can be applied to projects like mobile robots operating in a two-dimensional space.
+However, when the number of dimensions increases, such as for a 6 DOF robot manipulator, so does the memory requirement to perform grid-based algorithms.

+**Sampling-based search algorithms**

+By randomly selecting additional nodes or robot configurations in a state space, you can construct a searchable tree.
+Sampling-based algorithms can be used in search spaces with low or high dimensions.

 <!--Introduction of the Engineering Tools-->